 The Mark I and Mark III guns were used only in twin mountings and were interchangeable with each other, the only difference being in details of the firing mechanism.
 Several ships actually carried both gun types, depending upon what was available when the ships were being built or modernized.
 The Mark IV was ballistically identical to the Mark I and Mark III guns but slightly modified in order to fit on the standard 4.7" (12 cm) CP XXII single mountings used on destroyers and to use separate ammunition.
 The Mark II was an Army AAA weapon, generally similar to the naval guns but not mounted afloat.

-Learning from war-experience and unlike all previous capital ship twin mountings, the twin mountings designed and built for the post-war carriers Ark Royal and Eagle were modified versions which used separate ammunition.
+Learning from war-experience and unlike all previous capital ship twin mountings, the Mark II*** BD twin mountings designed and built for the post-war carriers Ark Royal and Eagle were modified versions which used separate ammunition.

 Gun construction was of an autofretted loose barrel, jacket, removable breech ring and sealing collar.
-The breech mechanism used a horizontal sliding breech block with hand-operated closing and semi-automatic opening.
+The breech mechanism used a horizontal sliding breech block.
+Guns could be operated in either Quick Firing (QF) or Semi-Automatic (SA) mode.
+In QF mode, the breech was manually opened after firing by moving a lever which also ejected the spent casing.
+In SA mode, the breech would open automatically after firing and eject the spent casing.
+During loading, the breech mechanism would partially close when the cartridge case rim hit the ejectors and then fully close when the loading tray was raised.
 Mark I had both percussion and electric firing while the Mark III was designed for all-electric firing.
 The Mark I was later modified to permit electric only firing.
 The Mark IV used electric firing and the breech mechanism was considerably lighter with more generous radii on some components.
 Five experimental, 46 Mark I, 524 Mark III and at least 199 Mark IV guns were manufactured.
 Guns needed to be dismounted in order to change the barrels.
 It should be noted that these weapons had a relatively short barrel life.

 All British 4.5" naval guns have an actual bore diameter of 4.45" (11.3 cm).